 - L. Suspension components may be replaced with aftermarket components in order to improve durability and reliability.
-Any replaced components are subject to the following restrictions: - Replacement components may not be lighter than the original component. - Replacement components must install without modification to the mating part. - Replacement components may not differ from the original beyond improved strength, alternate manufacturing techniques, or replacement with larger components. - 4.
-Components around or connected to the replaced component may not be relocated or modified unless permitted elsewhere in section
+Any replaced components are subject to the following restrictions: - Replacement components may not be lighter than the original component. - Replacement components must install without modification to the mating part. - Replacement components may not differ from the original beyond improved strength, alternate manufacturing techniques, or replacement with larger components. - Components around or connected to the replaced component may not be relocated or modified unless permitted elsewhere in section

-- 5. Heat treatment may be used to increase the durability of an original part and the resulting part will be considered a replaced component. - 6.
+- Heat treatment may be used to increase the durability of an original part and the resulting part will be considered a replaced component. - 6.
 Metal components may not be replaced with non-metal components.
 However a non-metal component may be replaced with a metal component so long as this does not violate other rules.
 For example the bushing metal content rule still applies. - 7.
 Replaced components may not alter the suspension geometry unless otherwise permitted in section 15.
 Replacement hubs may relocate the wheel mating surface to widen the track width but may not relocate the wheel mating surface to narrow the track width. - 8.
 Replaced components may serve no purpose other than to increase durability and reliability.
 This allowance is intended to improve durability without improving performance.
 Components are not to be replaced to allow for increased power or larger tires but to replace common component failures.
 For example, hubs often become wear items that require frequent replacement to avoid failure.
 Hubs may be replaced with larger, stronger hubs to reduce the chance of failure and increase the life of the component. - M.For cars originally equipped with transverse leaf springs, spring type may be changed to a coil spring.
-Spring perches may be added to shock absorbers for mounting coil springs in a "coilover" configuration.
+Spring perches may be added to shock absorbers for mounting coil springs in a "coilover" configuration. - N. Lateral suspension links which serve to control toe may be modified or replaced to facilitate toe adjustment, provided the factory mounting locations are used without modification.
+Factory adjustment mechanisms such as eccentric bolts may be locked out or otherwise disabled.
+Changes in suspension geometry are not allowed except as incidental to the effective arm length change.
+On double/unequal arm (e.g. wishbone) suspensions 15.8.H.1 or 15.8.N may be used to change one arm but not both.